masich/DataB/README.md

 ### Maven

 #### From sources
-1. Download sources.
+1. Download sources and extract them.
-2. Extract it from zip archive.
-3. Go to parent source directory.
+2. Go to the parent source directory.
-4. Open a terminal/console here and execute next command:
+3. Open a terminal/console here and execute next command:
 ```shell
 mvn clean install
 ```

-This command will compile and install DataB sources into your local Maven repository and you will be able to use them in your projects.
+This command will compile and install DataB modules into your local Maven repository and you will be able to use them in your own projects.

 #### From central Maven repository
 TODO